-The season of goodwill will be upon us shortly, and consumers will quickly mutate into headless chickens spending money they don't have on Christmas presents that nobody needs.
+The season of goodwill will be upon us shortly, and consumers will quickly mutate into headless chickens spending money they don't have on Christmas presents that nobody wants.
 Is it possible to become a modern-day digital Scrooge and build a drop shipping business using Shopify/Oberlo in time to take advantage of their profligacy?

 Or will the ghost of Marley haunt us for our greed?